-It is necessary to make agroindustries more competitive given the increasingly important role they play in the development of production linkages.

-The process of change needed in agriculture demands technological innovations such as different biotechnological applications and the incorporation of better agricultural practices accompanied by good agricultural health and post-harvest practices.

-Also needed are innovative management practices that will lead to arrangements between producers and agroindustries and to new ways of running successful agribusinesses.
+- 59. It is necessary to make agroindustries more competitive given the increasingly important role they play in the development of production linkages. - 60.
+The process of change needed in agriculture demands technological innovations different such as biotechnological applications and the agricultural incorporation of better practices accompanied by good agricultural health and post-harvest practices. - 61.
+Also needed are innovative management practices that will lead to arrangements between producers and agroindustries and to new ways of running successful agribusinesses. - 62.
 Of course, it is impossible to overlook problems such as the thousands of poor campesinos who have not been able to participate in the innovation process, which they could do using their own knowledge and culture and using the genetic biodiversity of their native products.
 It is essential to formulate strategies focused on solving the particular problems of the production and marketing systems of the campesinos.